-Furlough Scheme extended to 30 April 2021
+Furlough Scheme extended again to 30 September 2021

 We are continuing to advise on this and all employment law issues and will continue to keep you updated.